andrews-j/AdvancedVector_FinalProject/README.md

 ![WA_fatalities_year_country](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/acef14ba-78f9-4278-ab29-f5f5681a2ece)

 Because I am somewhat familiar with West Africa, something catches my eye looking at this chart.
 Or rather, the lack of something.
 Where are the Liberian and Sierra Leon civil wars?
 The Sierra Leon Civil War lasted from 1991 to 2002, and the second Liberian Civil War lasted from 1999 to 2003.
-They don't really register on this plot.
+They don't register on this plot.
 To be more sure we can view the data disentangled by country:

 ![WA_fatalities_country_grid](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/3cfa2aff-62e2-4742-aa8c-72f74d206912)